Affine Grassmannians of group schemes and exotic principal bundles over A^1: Main results

 \subsection{Organization of the paper}

+In Section~\ref{sect:PrincipalBundles} we discuss associated spaces of principal bundles and strongly inner forms of group schemes.
 In Section~\ref{sect:gluing} we explain how to glue a principal bundle defined away from a divisor with a bundle over ``completed product'' of this divisor with a formal disc.
 In Section~\ref{sect:Grassm} we introduce the main objects of our study, that is, affine Grassmannians.
 We explain that affine Grassmannians are ind-schemes and study a Bruhat decomposition of an affine Grassmannian into the union of quasi-projective $U$-schemes.
 These results are used in Section~\ref{sect:exoticism} to prove Theorem~\ref{ThMainb} and in Section~\ref{sect:constructing} to prove Theorem~\ref{ThMaina}.
 In the second half of Section~\ref{sect:constructing} we reprove Theorem~\ref{Th:B}\eqref{thprB:LineB} using the affine Grassmannians.